SHildebrandt4472/FreeSpace/README.md

 - Like students, they can view, book, and access all machines and workspaces.

-- However, teachers are automatically equipped with all skills/licenses, meaning:

-    - They do not need to apply for approval before booking any equipment.
+- They do not need to apply for approval after booking any equipment.

-    - They can directly reserve slots without supervision requirements.

-- Teachers can also approve or deny student license requests and supervise sessions when needed.

-### Workshop Managers, administrators can:
+### Workshop Managers:

-Admins are responsible for the overall management of the system and have access to full administrative functionality.
+Workspace managers are responsible for the overall management of the workspaces and skills/qualifications system.
 They can:

 - Create, configure, and manage all workspaces and machines on the platform.

     - Add and schedule available time slots for each workspace to determine when machines can be booked.

-    - Manage users, including assigning roles and monitoring license progress.

     - Approve or reject student booking requests that require administrative approval.

-    - Create and assign skills/licenses, ensuring that access to machines aligns with safety and training protocols.
+    - Create and assign skills/qualifications, ensuring that access to machines aligns with safety and training protocols.

+### Admin

 Admins ensure that the makerspace remains well-organized, safe, and available to the school community in a structured way.
+Admins have full privileges aswell as control over user management.

 ## License Information